Influenza vaccination is free for those most at risk

 Getting vaccinated

-Children under nine years receiving their influenza vaccination for the first time require two doses of vaccine, spaced by a minimum of one month.
+Children under nine years receiving their influenza vaccination for the first time require two doses of the vaccine, spaced by a minimum of one month.

 A mild illness is usually not a reason to reschedule a vaccination visit.